Chapter 3

 However, because you don’t have to account for the cost of inventory for each and every sale, the periodic accounting method is simpler and easier to work with if you’re running separate software systems for accounting and inventory management.

-Perpetual Inventory Management
+What Is Perpetual Inventory Management?

 Your other option is perpetual inventory management, which is when inventory updates and their associated accounting transactions are made continually.